Marketing analytics

 • Impressions: Number of impressions served

-Self-managed data warehouse sources
+Self-managed sources

 Please refer to the data pipeline docs for more information on configuring external data sources.